Carolyn A Bergstrom, Ph.D.

 - 2008-2009, International Polar Year Postdoctoral Fellow, University of Alaska Southeast

 I currently have two main research projects underway.
 The first of these is the evolution of body asymmetry in flatfish.
 Flatfish exhibit remarkably derived body morphology.
-They undergo metamorphosis as pelagic larvae, where one eye migrates over the dorsal midline so that both eyes are on the same side of the head.
-The fish then lie on the ocean floor, eyed-side facing up.
+They undergo metamorphosis as pelagic larvae, where one eye migrates over the dorsal midline so that both eyes are on the same side of the head, and they lie on the ocean floor, eyed-side facing up.
 While the vast majority of the 715 flatfish species contain all left-eyed or all right-eyed individuals, 7 species contain both morphs.
 To date, we don't have a good understanding of the evolutionary trajectory flatfish took to become asymmetric, or the significance of asymmetry direction.
 One polymorphic species, the starry flounder, exhibits a cline in the north Pacific in the relative frequency of left- vs. right-eyed individuals, and the two morphs show evidence of ecological segregation.
 It is one of the first demonstrations of the ecological significance of polymorphism in a marine species, and contributes to our understanding how asymmetry evolved across the flatfish order.